James6xie/fm-orchestrator/docs/CONTRIBUTING.rst

 Environment
 -----------

-There's an evironment variable `MODULE_BUILD_SERVICE_DEVELOPER_ENV` which if set to "1" would indicate to various parts of Module Build Service that we want developer's experience.
-Docker containers/Vagrant box are being run in this mode.
+The environment variable `MODULE_BUILD_SERVICE_DEVELOPER_ENV`, which if set to "1", indicates to the Module Build Service that the development configuration should be used.
+Docker and Vagrant are being run with this environment variable set.

 Anytime, you can do::